-Gastroenterologists Drs.
-Carl Calandra and Suman Kaur, all board-certified physicians at Digestive Disease Associates, Hinsdale, Illinois, warn patients not to ignore chronic or recurring diarrhea.
+Gastroenterologist Suman Kaur, a board-certified physician at Digestive Disease Associates, Hinsdale, Illinois, warns patients not to ignore chronic or recurring diarrhea.

 Diarrhea is defined as the rapid onset of loose and frequent stools.
 The presence of diarrhea may indicate an infection and could mean that the body is not absorbing necessary nutrients.
 Acute diarrhea typically lasts up to two weeks; chronic diarrhea lasts longer than two weeks.